google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 evidence (SCTs, inclusion proofs or a combination) needed to achieve compliance and how to handle non-compliance.

+A TLS client can only evaluate compliance if it has given the TLS server the opportunity to send SCTs and inclusion proofs by any of the three mechanisms that are mandatory to implement for CT-using TLS clients (see
-A TLS client MUST NOT evaluate compliance if it did not send both the `transparency_info` and `status_request` TLS extensions in the ClientHello.
+{{receiving_transitems}}).
+Therefore, a TLS client MUST NOT evaluate compliance if it did not include both the `transparency_info` and `status_request` TLS extensions in the ClientHello.

 ### cached_info TLS Extension {#tls_cachedinfo_extension}